chicomonni/Fiery_Dragons/README.md

     * After the prompt is printed, refrain from clicking elsewhere on the screen, so that when you begin typing it will start inputting into the field

+- To pick a chit card enter: 1 - number of chit cards
+- To end your turn enter: x or X
+- To save the game file enter: s or S

 ## Video Demonstration Link

 * https://monash.au.panopto.com/Panopto/Pages/Viewer.aspx?id=ea3b90fb-4066-41db-a99c-b17600cca57c